The Ultimate At-Home Workout For Beginners

 Beginner Workout Move #1: The Pinwheel

 Hunching over your computer all day creates tension in your neck, shoulders, and upper back.
 Over time, it leads to loss of mobility.
 The pinwheel helps release some of that tension.
-Start out slow and let your arms circle faster as things loosen up.
+Start out slow and let your arms circle faster as your body loosens up.

 How to: Stand with your feet hip-width apart.
 Keeping your arms straight, raise both of them slowly in front of your body, then overhead, then back behind your body.
 Lower them to the ground to make a complete circle.
 Repeat 10 times, then reverse the circles for 10.
 Next, “divide” your arms and have one side circle forward while the other circles backward, 10 times in each direction.
 This move wakes up your peripheral nervous system, which research shows primes your brain and body to work together for maximum exercise benefits.